Visual correspondence-based explanations improve AI robustness and human-AI team accuracy: Methods

-\item Model 2: AIs make decisions on only inputs that they are the most confident, leaving the rest for users to label.
-That is, model 2 (\cref{fig:interaction-model}b--c) is a practical scenario where we offload most inputs to AIs while users only handle the harder inputs. \end{itemize}
+The interpretable classifiers (\cref{sec:method_classifiers}) are not only capable of classifying images but also \emph{generating explanations}, which may inform and improve users' decision-making \cite{nguyen2021effectiveness}.
+Here, we design a large-scale study to understand the effectiveness of explanations in \textbf{two human-AI interaction models} in classification (see \cref{fig:interaction-model}): \textbf{Model 1:} Users make all the decisions after observing the input, AI decisions, and explanations (\cref{fig:interaction-model}a). \textbf{Model 2:} AIs make decisions on only inputs that they are the most confident, leaving the rest for users to label.
+That is, model 2 (\cref{fig:interaction-model}b--c) is a practical scenario where we offload most inputs to AIs while users only handle the harder cases.

 Like \cite{nguyen2021effectiveness}, we show each user: (1) a query image; (2) AI top-1 label and confidence score; and (3) an explanation (here, available in kNN, EMD-Corr, CHM-Corr, and CHM-Corr+, but not in ResNet-50).
 We ask users to decide Y/N whether the top-1 label is correct (example screen in \cref{fig:sample_trial_screen}).